timruhkopf/BOResNet/README.md

 Notice, the ResidualBlock class implements both the dashed & solid line identity and 1x1 convolution projections in a single and adaptive class.
+These two types implement skip connections.
+The solid line is a simple forwarding of the conv. block's input to the output.
+The dashed line adjusts the input's size to compensate the output's difference in channels caused by the intermediate convolutions.
+This is done via a learned linear projection.
 Further the interface easily allows to scale the ResidualBlock to various channel configurations and an arbitrary skipping distance.
-This allows the ResNet class to be a sequential composite of ResidualBlocks, which facilitates the entire class.
+The scalability is achieved by a nn.ModuleList design, that uses a list comprehension that adds the layers as needed. nn.ModuleList takes care of the bookkeeping on the involved nn.Parameters and makes the class easily accessible.
+All of which allow the ResNet class to be a nn.Sequential composite of ResidualBlocks, which facilitates the entire class design.
+Both classes adhere to the general format of nn.Modules.

+### BlackBoxPipe
+This class is a both a naive tracer device and provides the training & testing prodedural pipeline for all models that are inquired by the Bayesian optimization.
+Crucially, this class takes the parametrized model (since the architecture is not searched over), sets up tracking and provides a method "evaluate_model_with_SGD", which can be passed as function object to the Bayesian Optimizer (BO) - but is still aware and part of the BlackBoxPipe tracer.
+This function configures the pipeline in dependence to the hyperparameter that is to be optimized; in this case: the SGD's learning rate parameter.
+It's output is the cost, which BO inquired for a given proposed hyperparameter.

-## Bayesian Optimisation
+### Bayesian Optimisation

+Since the Optimisation Problem at hand is 1d, the current implementation is confined to such spaces.
+Target is to find the arg min of \lambda

+$$\lambda^*=\arg\min_{\lambda\in\Lambda}c(\lambda)$$

-### Implementational details
+#### Implementational details

 This implementation seeks to optimize only 1d search spaces.